-Snickerdoodle Angel Food Cake: Light and fluffy angel food cake filled with snickerdoodle cookie crumbs and cinnamon cereal all baked in a a cinnamon sugar mixture.
+Snickerdoodle Angel Food Cake: Light and fluffy angel food cake filled with snickerdoodle cookie crumbs and cinnamon cereal all baked in a cinnamon sugar mixture.

 I turn 46 today.

 Normally I would not make a big deal out of 46.

 But by gosh, I feel like I have had to crawl and scrape to make it 46 over this past year.